-Written by Victoria Daka, Regulatory Compliance Specialist
+Written by Victoria Daka, Regulatory Compliance Counsel

-§ 760.4 Exemptions – First of all, this section exempts from the requirements of this rule any structure that is a part of residential property even if it is detached from the primary residential structure of that property and does not serve as a residence.
+The final rule also exempts from the requirements of this rule any structure that is a part of residential property even if it is detached from the primary residential structure of that property and does not serve as a residence.
 However, although not required, lenders may require flood insurance on these detached structures for the benefit of the borrower.

 - The loan is primarily for business, commercial or agricultural purposes;